 The Farm Credit Bank of Texas' (bank's) principal executive and principal financial officer are responsible for establishing and maintaining adequate internal control over financial reporting for the bank's financial statements.
-For purposes of this report, "internal control over financial reporting" is defined as a process designed by, or under the supervision of, the bank's principal executive and principal financial officer, or persons performing similar functions, and effected by its boards of directors, management and other personnel, to provide reasonable assurance regarding the reliability of financial reporting information and the preparation of the financial statements for external purposes in accordance with accounting principles generally accepted in the United States of America and includes those policies and procedures that: (1) pertain to the maintenance of records that in reasonable detail accurately and fairly reflect the transactions and dispositions of the assets of the bank; (2) provide reasonable assurance that transactions are recorded as necessary to permit preparation of financial information in accordance with accounting principles generally accepted in the United States of America, and that receipts and expenditures are being made only in accordance with authorizations of management and directors of the bank; and (3) provide reasonable assurance regarding prevention or timely detection of unauthorized acquisition, use or disposition of the bank's assets that could have a material effect on its financial statements.
+For purposes of this report, "internal control over financial reporting" is defined as a process designed by, or under the supervision of, the bank's principal executive and principal financial officer, or persons performing similar functions, and effected by the bank's board of directors, management and other personnel, to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with generally accepted accounting principles in the United States of America (GAAP).
+Internal control over financial reporting include those policies and procedures that: (1) pertain to the maintenance of records that in reasonable detail, accurately and fairly reflect the transactions and dispositions of the assets of the bank; (2) provide reasonable assurance that transactions are recorded as necessary to permit preparation of financial information in accordance with GAAP, and that receipts and expenditures are being made only in accordance with authorizations of management and directors of the bank; and (3) provide reasonable assurance regarding prevention or timely detection of unauthorized acquisition, use or disposition of the bank's assets that could have a material effect on its financial statements.

-The bank's management has completed an assessment of the effectiveness of internal control over financial reporting as of December 31, 2016.
-In making the assessment, management used the updated Internal Control - Integrated Framework promulgated by the Committee of Sponsoring Organizations of the Treadway Commission on May 14, 2013, commonly referred to as the "COSO 2013 Framework."
+The bank's management has completed an assessment of the effectiveness of internal control over financial reporting as of December 31, 2017.
+In making the assessment, management used the updated "Internal Control - Integrated Framework" promulgated by the Committee of Sponsoring Organizations of the Treadway Commission on May 14, 2013, commonly referred to as the "COSO 2013 Framework."

-Based on the assessment performed, the bank concluded that as of December 31, 2016, the internal control over financial reporting was effective based upon the COSO criteria.
-Additionally, based on this assessment, the bank determined that there were no material weaknesses in the internal control over financial reporting as of December 31, 2016.
-A review of the assessment performed was reported to the bank's audit committee.
+Based on the assessment performed, the bank concluded that as of December 31, 2017, the internal control over financial reporting was effective based upon the COSO criteria.
+Additionally, based on this assessment, the bank determined that there were no material weaknesses in the internal control over financial reporting as of December 31, 2017.